PrairieLearn/PrairieLearn/doc/externalGrading.md

 * `prairielearn/centos7-base`

-Similar to the way that files in `clientFilesCourse` can be shared among multiple questions, you can specify shared resources inside the `externalGradingFilesCourse` directory of a course; the resources to include are specified in the `files` array, similar to the `clientFiles` array in a question.
+If you have resources like unit testing frameworks or special libraries that should be shared between many questions, you can avoid duplicating them in all questions by placing them in `serverFilesCourse`.
+Inside a question's `info.json`, you can use the `files` array (similar to the `clientFiles` array) to specify which of those resources should be available for grading jobs.
 Note that externally graded questions allow you to specify whole directories, not just individual files as with `clientFiles`.
-Typically, this directory would hold files to be shared between a large number of questions, such as testing frameworks or libraries.

 Each externally graded question can contain a directory called `tests` that contains any files that are specific to that test.
-If you include a testing framework from `externalGradingFilesCourse`, the `tests` directory would then hold test cases that can be run with that framework.
+If you include a testing framework from `serverFilesCourse`, the `tests` directory would then hold test cases that can be run with that framework.

 When we receive a new submission for an externally graded question, we will package up all of the resources you specify and send your grading job to be executed on AWS infrastructure.
 Our Docker image contains a "driver" script that will coordinate fetching the files for your job, running your script, and sending results back to PrairieLearn.
 That script will set up the directory structure on the Docker container as follows: